k-boyle/Oktane/README.md

 **Module Creation**

-To define a class as a module the class just needs to extend CommandModuleBase&lt;T&gt;.
-Any methods in the class that are annotated with the CommandDescription annotation and return Mono&lt;CommandResult&gt;
+To define a class as a module the class just needs to extend `CommandModuleBase<T>`.
+Any methods in the class that are annotated with the CommandDescription annotation and return `Mono<CommandResult>`;
 ```java
 public class OktaneCommandModule extends CommandModuleBase<OktaneCommandContext> {
     @CommandDescription(aliases = {"echo", "e"})